 You can see the signs of alcoholism or a drinking problem in those who continue to drink, even after the negative consequences that occur which are related directly to their drinking.
 Most often, those with alcoholism or a drinking problem will not see that it is the alcohol causing all of the consequences and negatively impacting their life.
 Instead, they will change a multitude of factors they believe are causing the issue, all while continuing to drink.

-Those who struggle with problem drinking or alcoholism will continue to drink despite job losses, breakoffs of engagements, divorce, loss of custody of their children, failing out of school, public humiliation, and more.
-Alcohol helps them to cope with all of the bad things happening in their lives and they often do not realize that it’s the alcohol causing the problems.
+Those who struggle with problem drinking or alcoholism will continue to drink despite job losses, breakoff of engagements, divorce, loss of custody of their children, failing out of school, public humiliation, and more.
+Alcohol helps them to cope with all of the bad things happening in their lives.
+They often do not realize that it’s the alcohol causing the problems.

 This sign of alcoholism may be more difficult to notice as alcoholics are quick to curb their withdrawal symptoms with another drink.
 However, the withdrawal symptoms of alcohol dependence include: